 As a result of attending this workshop, participants will be able to:

 Summarize foundational ideas and clinical insights of psychoanalytic gender theory;

 Summarize gender-related biases and countertransference themes detailed in clinical literature;

 Learn how gender biases and gendered assumptions may influence work with patients across gender expressions and sexual orientations;

 Seminar appropriate for clinicians with all levels of experience.
 Who should attend: Social Workers, psychoanalysts, psychologists, psychotherapists, family and marriage counselors and mental health counselors.

 Personalized CE certificates will be distributed at the end of events.
 Due to NY State requirements, persons arriving more than 15 minutes late or leaving more than 15 minutes early will not receive a CE certificate.
 Certificates are provided after each participant submits an evaluation of the workshop.

-Michael Crocker, DSW, LCSW, MA is the founder of The Sexuality, Attachment, and Trauma Project as well as a private practitioner since 1997.
+COORDINATED BY: Michael Crocker, DSW, LCSW, MA is the founder of The Sexuality, Attachment, and Trauma Project as well as a private practitioner since 1997.
 He has a doctorate in clinical social work from the University of Pennsylvania where he studied the connection between out-of-control sexual behavior and insecure attachment.
 His recent publications are related to OCSB and Attachment and Affect Theory.
 Dr. Crocker is an adjunct professor for Touro College, Rutgers University and Iona College.